Summary Page: Rail Safety - more sustainable journeys in Aotearoa New Zealand

 Where you will go

-Go to Auckland where rail is highly visible and used in a variety of ways as part of this nation's transport infrastructure.
+In the North Island of New Zealand, rail is particularly visible and used in a variety of ways as part of this nation's transport infrastructure.
 Ride on a freight train, a commuter train (and a tourist train) and connect with people about the importance of rail and rail safety in New Zealand, now and in the future.
 Take a ride in the cab of a modern train, powered by diesel or electricity or both and debate the advantages and disadvantages of each for the jobs they do in the places go.

 Teacher comments about related field trips